nplan-io/ml_paper_club/README.md

 ## YouTube channel ##

-We regularly record the presentations made during the Meetup (subject to the presenter's and attendees' approval).
+We regularly record the presentations made during the Meetup (subject to the presenter's approval).
 These videos are then uploaded to our [YouTube channel](https://www.youtube.com/channel/UCyRXlm2atZrHv9GtKM3kzbQ) so that those that can't attend are still able to profit from the presentations.
-If you's like to stay up to date with the presentations, just hit the subscribe button!
+If you'd like to stay up to date with the presentations, just hit the subscribe button!

 ## Paper history ##